MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 await dc.begin('greetings');
 ```

-To start a dialog dialog with arguments:
+To start a dialog with arguments:

 ```javascript
 // Start the 'greetings' dialog with the 'userName' passed in.